Fat Squirrel Outdoor

 What should we bring with us?

-We have new rustic benches you might like to bring a cushion or outdoor seat pad for extra comfort.
+We have rustic scaffold benches so you might like to bring a cushion or outdoor seat pad for extra comfort.

 A blanket